agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 * Tritt et al. 2012.
 An integrated pipeline for *de novo* assembly of microbial genomes.
 [PLoS One.
 7:e42304](https://www.ncbi.nlm.nih.gov/pubmed/?term=23028432)

 **Computer Resources**
+* This lab will use McMaster's virtual Windows servers, so you need to install and set-up [Microsoft Remote Desktop](https://uts.mcmaster.ca/services/teaching-and-learning/computer-labs/#tab-content-how-to-connect) on your personal computer
-* This lab will use McMaster's Virtual Machines, see the demo on how to login using your MacID.
+* See the demo video on how to login using Microsoft Remote Desktop and your MacID.
-* You will be automatically logged out after 10 minutes of mouse inactivity.
-Use **CAFFEINE** to override the automatic log out – **REMEMBER TO LOG OUT MANUALLY AT THE END OF THE LAB**.
-* All files and work on the computers will be lost when you log out.
-Be sure to save your work elsewhere.
+* All files and work on the virtual servers will be lost when you log out.
+Be sure to save your work elsewhere (e.g., email yourself a copy)
+* Part of today’s lab will be performed at the command line and is meant to expand your linux skills.
+You may need your notes from the last lab as a cheat sheet.
+Remember, case matters for linux computers.
+Unless otherwise indicated, use lowercase.
+* uppsala.mcmaster.ca is behind the McMaster firewall and requires VPN to connect from off campus or from the MacSecure wireless network.

 **Grading**
 * Questions are for your learning and are not graded
 * Problems are worth 5 points each (-1 for each error)
 * Submit your answers to the Problems, plus any supplmental multiple choice questions, on **A2L Quizzes** before the deadline
 * An answer key to Questions and Problems will be provided on A2L after the deadline

-**Terminal**
-* Part of today’s lab will be performed at the command line and is meant to expand your linux skills.
-You may need your notes from the last lab as a cheat sheet.
-Remember, case matters for linux computers.
-Unless otherwise indicated, use lowercase.
-* uppsala.mcmaster.ca is behind the McMaster firewall and requires VPN to connect from off campus or from the MacSecure wireless network.

 <a name="velvet"></a>
 ## PART 1 - Command line Genome Assembly